Time-dependent global sensitivity analysis of the Doyle-Fuller-Newman model: Results and discussion

 Special consideration has to be given to the interpretation of the sensitivity indices of the capacity-related parameters.
 Akin to the full analysis, the positive electrode is capacity-limiting in most cases.
 Specifically, out of all the 30 analyses of group 1, approximately two thirds were dominated by a majority, i.e., over 50\%, of samples with a capacitively smaller positive electrode.
 The spread to lower variance values of group 1 in Fig.~\ref{fig:caused-variance} can likely be attributed to the other third, in which the positive electrode parameters are less influential by virtue of not being capacitively limiting.
 Group 3, i.e., the group of capacity-related parameters of the negative electrode, has significantly lower caused variance values compared to group 1.
 This is explainable by the lower number of analyses of group 3 with a majority of samples with a capacitively smaller negative electrode as well as the lower OCV range in the negative electrode, causing a smaller voltage change even when the negative electrode is capacitively limiting.
 Additionally, the relative importances in group 3 are presumably slightly skewed by the potentially insufficient range of $L_\text{neg}$ obtained from the \texttt{LiionDB} (Fig.~\ref{fig:param_range}).
 These aspects, together with the fact that, while less relevant for the voltage variance, the capacity of the non-limiting electrode is still highly relevant for the OCV balancing of the model and should not be unduly neglected, make the interpretation of variance-based sensitivity analysis complicated for capacity-related parameters.
 A potential workaround could be scaling the current profile for each parameter sample individually, thereby eliminating the influence of the capacity on the voltage response.
 This would also rid the dominance of capacity effects from the full analysis, potentially eliminating the need for a subgroup analysis.
 Future research could be directed at the feasibility and implications of a sensitivity analysis with individually scaled load profiles.

 Furthermore, some general trends appear to emerge from the results.
 It seems as if in the negative electrode, charge transfer limitation rarely occurs, since the reaction rate constant, which drives the exchange current density, has barely any impact in its group.
 Conversely, in the positive electrode, the reaction rate constant does play a role, but the effect of the solid diffusivity seems negligible, indicating a subordinate role of solid diffusion limitation.
+This would likely be different for load profiles with longer consecutive charging or discharging times or with larger current densities because charge transfer or solid diffusion limitations would have an overall bigger impact on the dynamics of the cell.